Matthew Montagu, 4th Baron Rokeby: Career

 In 1829, he succeeded his brother as 4th Baron Rokeby in the Irish peerage and the 6th Baronet of Rokeby Park.

 Fellow of the Royal Society

 Montagu was elected a fellow in 1795.
 His proposers were Arden, Lucas Pepys, J. Rennell, John Sinclair, G. Shuckburgh Evelyn, William Marsden, George, 16th Earl of Morton, Pat Russell, George Atwood, John Henniker Major, and C. F. Greville.

 Personal life

 On 9 July 1785, Montagu married Elizabeth Charlton, daughter and heir of Francis Charlton of Kent.
-Before her death, she bore him six sons and seven daughters, including:
+Before her death, they had six sons and seven daughters, including: